fREQUENTLY ASKED QUESTIONS

 We use our own car park for our tours.
 We use sedan, mini-van and mini-buses for the tours on good roads, while we use SUV 4X4 cars for the mountains.
 Please find some of our cars here https://www.trekgeorgia.com/transport/

 Camping in Georgia

 Our trekking adventures sometimes include camping in the nature.
 Most of the time you will have wild camping, meaning that there will not be any camping facility around you.
-In National Parks, we will overnight at wooden cottages which often only wooden beds with basic mattrasses.
+In National Parks, we will overnight at wooden cottages which offers only wooden beds with basic matrasses.
 We will need to bring sleeping bags for these cottages.
 No hot water is available during our camping adventures.